-Mark 60: “House of the Year!”
+Mark 60: “House of the Year!”: The history behind The Meadows Mid-Century

 In 1960, Donald Scholz did something unusual.
 He took the design language of the modernist movement: the clean lines, the open plans, the floor-to-ceiling glass that architects like Frank Lloyd Wright and Mies van der Rohe had reserved for bespoke commissions and made it reproducible.
 Affordable.
 Available to anyone who wanted to live beautifully.